message/iata/PL.md

-Published 24.01.2022
+Published 25.01.2022
-1. Flights from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa and Zimbabwe are suspended.
-2. Passengers are not allowed to enter.
+1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Poland;
 - spouses and children of nationals of Poland;